SBakerMmu/6G5Z0059-2526-student/Labs/Week02Lab02.md

 }
 ```

-Now add the access control declarations (public or private) to the Product class to make this code work.
+Now add the package import access control declarations (public or private) to the Product class to make this code work.
 The declarations should provide the minimum amount of accessibility necessary to make the client code in the main() method work.

 ### Hints and Tips